 I love water in its many facets.
 Sometimes it is quiet, sometimes sparkling, and now and then it shows itself in its wild, unbridled power and beauty.
 Such places make me particularly happy.
 One of the longest and deepest gorges in the Alps is the “Liechtensteinklamm” not far from the district capital St. Johann im Pongau.
-The ravine is up to 300 metres deep, cut into the rocks by the water in the course of millions of years.
+The ravine is up to 300 metres deep, cut into the rocks by the water over the course of millions of years.
 The world that opens up to the visitors there can without exaggeration be described as magical.
 I had a great time paying a visit to this natural beauty.

 Shortly after St. Johann, I leave the federal road B311 and drive a few kilometres uphill, to a large parking lot, where I leave my car.
-I quickly slip into my hiking boots and put on a light jacket (in the gorge it is also quite cool during the summer).
+I quickly slip into my hiking boots and put on a light jacket (in the gorge it is quite cool even during the summer).
 Now I am ready for my first ‘expedition’ through the gorge.
-On the way to the entrance, the legend comes to my mind how this spectacle of nature was created.
+On the way to the entrance, the legend comes to my mind of how this spectacle of nature was created.
 According to the story, the devil wanted to bring water to Grossarl as quickly as possible, but did not succeed in spite of great efforts.
 Burning with rage over his own failure, he flew over the ravine and hurled the water into it with great force.
 And thank God for that, one has to say.
 Without this, many thousands of people would not visit the gorge every year and experience a state of awe – without exception.

-Thundering water, wherever you look
+Thundering water wherever you look

 A natural phenomenon of greatest beauty

 The raging and thundering water below me abruptly breaks me free from my thoughts.
 I am standing on one of the many bridges, the water falling far below me, and the mere thought of having to give up my current safe spot discomforts me.
 This feeling of insecurity was completely unfounded, as a friendly gentleman in the visitor centre told me later on.
 The path and footbridges that lead through the gorge these days are completely safe.
 There is not the slightest danger for visitors and they can dedicate themselves entirely to observing nature at play.
-Slowly the path leads me upwards, again and again the path crosses the gorge, leads over steep stairs and finally even through colour-lit tunnels.
-At the end of the path, as if nature had saved the best for last, the ravine opens once again and reveals the view to a waterfall that falls over the rocks.
+Slowly the path leads me upwards, again and again, the path crosses the gorge, leads over steep stairs and finally even through colour-lit tunnels.
+At the end of the path, as if nature had saved the best for last, the ravine opens once again and reveals the view of a waterfall that falls over the rocks.
 What a sight!